-Essential car maintenance, like oil changes and tire rotations, also quickly add up which can leave you paying much more in the long run.
+Essential car maintenance, like oil changes and tire rotations, also quickly adds up, which can leave you paying much more in the long run.
 Although there are some correlations between more luxurious vehicles and automotive expenses, that’s not always the case.

 According to YourMechanic, BMWs cost the most to properly maintain—they’re also known for experiencing breakdowns which can cost you up to $3,688.
 Luxury car brands typically require more lump sums of money to maintain because of how they’re built.
-Since certain manufacturers like Mercedes Benz and Volvos are known to last long periods of time, then the issue is most likely very serious and needs immediate attention.
+Since certain manufacturers like Mercedes Benz and Volvos are known to last long, the issue is most likely very serious and needs immediate attention.

-Our experts curated a list of the top expensive car brands that have the highest maintenance costs over time, and ways you can reduce costs as soon as today.
+Our experts curated a list of the top expensive car brands with the highest maintenance costs over time and ways to reduce costs as soon as today.

 Top 10 Car Makes That Cost the Most to Maintain